Wayne82/wayne82.github.io/_drafts/learn-linear-algebra-a-different-way.md

 ---
 layout: post
-title:  "Learn Linear Algebra a Different Way"
+title:  "Learn Linear Algebra a Different Way - Notes on Key Definitions"
 categories: mathematics
 mathjax: true
 comments: true
 ---

 It's been a while since my last post about neural networks, which covers certain mathematical details, to my own interest.
 As originally planned, my next learning topic is attention mechanism and transformers.
-However, the book of "Linear Algebra Done Right" by Sheldon Axler lying on the table for quite a while caught my attention eventually.
+However, the book of "[Linear Algebra Done Right](https://linear.axler.net/LADR4e.pdf)" by Sheldon Axler lying on the table for quite a while caught my attention eventually.
 And one day, I can't help picking it up and start reading.
 Until now, I have read the first 7 chapters, and find it is quite a fresh way to learn linear algebra for someone like me who only learned it in college as a general course 2 decades ago.
 There are 2 more chapters to go, but I think it is good for me to stop at this point and write down some notes about what I have learned so far.

 ## The Essence of Linear Algebra
 Linear algebra is the study of linear structures, which covers:
-* **The linear space (vector space)**, which is a set **V** along with an addition on **V** and a scalar multiplication on **V**, satisfying certain axioms: commutativity, associativity, additive identity, additive inverse, multiplicative identity, and distributivity.
-  * Examples: **R**^n, polynomials, etc.
+* **The linear space (vector space)**
-* **The linear transformation (linear map)**, which is defined as a function T: **V** → **W** with the property of additivity and homogeneity.
+* **The linear transformation (linear map)**
-  * $$T(u + v) = T(u) + T(v)$$ and $$T(cv) = cT(v)$$ for all vectors u, v in **V** and all scalars c.
-  * Examples: differentiation, integration, etc.
-* **The linear representation (matrix)**, which is a way to represent a linear transformation with respect to the bases of the vector spaces involved.
-  * Linear maps can be represented by matrices once you choose a basis for the domain and codomain vector spaces.
-  * Changing the basis gives different representations, but the underlying transformation is the same!
-  * Much of linear algebra is about finding the "best" basis to understand a map (diagonalization, orthogonal bases).
-  * Examples: rotation matrix, projection matrix, etc.
-* **The structure and invariants**, which are the properties of linear spaces and linear transformations that remain unchanged under certain operations, such as dimension, rank, nullity, eigenvalues, and eigenvectors.
+* **The linear representation (matrix)**
+* **The structure and invariants (properties)**

 It is less about solving linear equations in the traditional sense, but more about understanding the geometry and structure of linear systems, how they transform and what invariants they preserve.

-## The Key Definitions
+## The Key Definitions (Chapters 1-3)
 Here I will simply record the key definitions I have learned so far, as a quick reference for myself.
 * **Field**, a set **F** with two operations (addition and multiplication) satisfying certain axioms: commutativity, associativity, distributivity, additive identity, multiplicative identity, additive inverse, and multiplicative inverse.
+  * Examples: real numbers **R**, complex numbers **C**, etc.
 * **Vector space**, a set **V** on a field **F** along with an addition and a scalar multiplication on **V**, satisfying certain axioms: commutativity, associativity, additive identity, additive inverse, multiplicative identity, and distributivity.
+  * Examples: **R**^n, polynomials, etc.
 * **Subspace**, a subset of **V** that is also a vector space.
 * **Sum of subspaces**, the smallest subspace containing all the given subspaces.